mlrun/mlrun/docs/runtimes/configuring-job-resources.md

 (configuring-job-resources)=
-# Managing run resources
+# Configuring runs and functions

 MLRun orchestrates serverless functions over Kubernetes.
-You can specify the resource requirements (CPU, memory, GPUs), preferences, and priorities in the logical function object.
-These are used during the function deployment.
+You can specify the resource requirements (CPU, memory, GPUs), preferences, and pod priorities in the logical function object.
+You can also configure how MLRun prevents stuck pods.
+All of these are used during the function deployment.

-Configuration of job resources is relevant for all supported cloud platforms.
+Configuring runs and functions is relevant for all supported cloud platforms.

 **In this section**
 - [Replicas](#replicas)